Moutamid/WebviewDemo/README.md

+This Android app utilizes a WebView to display Google's homepage.
+Additionally, it includes a feature where after a user performs a specific action (pressing a button 10 times), a PIN verification dialog is displayed.
+If the correct PIN is entered (1234), the app is unlocked.

+Moreover, the app ensures accessibility permissions are granted and verifies if it's set as the default launcher.
+If not, it prompts the user to set it as the default launcher or grant accessibility permissions.

+In the background, there's an AccessibilityService (`MotionClass`) monitoring events.
+If the app isn't unlocked and the user navigates away from it, the service redirects them back to the app's main screen.

+CLASSES:

 - **MainActivity**:
     - This class represents the main activity of the app.
     - The purpose of this app is to display a WebView that loads the Google homepage.